A solid foundation in business starts here.

 Bachelor of Science in Business

-Earning a bachelor of science in business from George Mason University’s School of Business prepares you to work in a rapidly changing and competitive marketplace.
+Earning a bachelor of science in business from the Costello College of Business at George Mason University prepares you to work in a rapidly changing and competitive marketplace.
 The program offers eight innovative concentrations—accounting, business analytics, finance, financial planning and wealth management, management information systems, marketing, and operations and supply chain management—so you can focus your studies to meet your personal and professional goals.

 No matter your passion, you will eventually find yourself in a business environment where a business minor can make a major impact.
-Complement your bachelor’s degree from the School of Business or other disciplines with one of our business minors.
+Complement your bachelor’s degree from the Costello College of Business or other disciplines with one of our business minors.

 Accounting Certificate Program